nexcess/magento-turpentine/README.md

  - Able to apply new Varnish VCL (configurations) on the fly, without restarting/changing Varnish's config files
  - Cache purging by URL and content type
- - Exclude URL paths, Request Parameters (__SID, __store, etc), cookies from caching
+ - Exclude URL paths, request parameters (__SID, __store, etc), and/or cookies
+ from caching
  - Configure cache TTL by URL
- - Ability to force static asset caching even after an action that disables caching for a client
+ - Ability to force static asset (css, js, etc) caching even after an action that disables caching for a client
  - Supports multiple Varnish instances for clustered usage

 ## Requirements

- - Magento Community Edition 1.6+ (earlier versions may work but have not been tested)
+ - Magento Community Edition 1.6+ (earlier versions may work but have not been tested) or Magento Enterprise Edition 1.11+ (very little EE testing has been done)
  - Varnish 2.1+

 ## Installation